 Criteria for the annual Workers Health and Safety Centre (WHSC) student scholarship competition has just been posted.

-This year WHSC is inviting high school students entering post-secondary education in Ontario in September 2017 to share their views in a poster or essay about who is responsible for ensuring safe and healthy work.
+This year WHSC is inviting high school students entering publicly-funded Ontario college or university in September 2017 to share their views in a poster or essay about who is responsible for ensuring safe and healthy work.

 According to Ontario’s Occupational Health and Safety Act